satendrapalsingh/coding-surveys-visualization-v1/README.md

 - [ ] Visualize two (or more) columns together from one data file (correlation)
 - [ ] Visualize same/ similar data columns together from two (or more) data files (comparision/ trend)
 - [ ] Visualize unrelated data columns from two (or more) data files (flexible data insights)
-- [ ] Node/Express server to load all the data/csv files
+- [ ] Set up a pure node.js server (without any middleware) for routing
-- [ ] Bootstrap for styling
+- [ ] Build and style the frontend using Bulma, Pug & SASS
-- [ ] JQuery for DOM manipulations/ state management
+- [ ] Use only vanilla javascript/ es6 (as far as possible)
-- [ ] Move to serverless with the Serverless Framework
+- [ ] Move to serverless with the Serverless Framework, AWS Lambda and AWS Dynamodb